Charte-dot/The-Zodiac-Zone/README.md

 - # Testing

 - I manually tested the application through [PEP8 online check](http://pep8online.com/).
-- I manually testing the application in github by running Python3 run.py and inputting errors to test the error handling at multiple stages.
+- I manually testing the application in github by running print() and inputting errors to test the error handling at multiple stages.
-- After deploying to Herouku I tested the application again to get errors displaying and working out any bugs I previouly over looked.
+- Errors or warnings were fixed as they appeared such as indentation errors, lines too long or extra space issues.
+This helped keep the code clean and readable so other errors or bugs that arose were identified more easily.
+- Any testing user inputs were printed back to the console to check all functions and methods were correctly applied to the input.
+- The game was deployed early on in development and checked regularly to ensure game flow and any errors were handled early on.

 ![PEP8 online check results](media/pep8-test.png)